dmitriopria/MyStudy_Prometheus/README.md

 # MyStudy_Prometheus

-// Here is my study and simple code;
-// solutions of the objectives given on the course;
+Here is my study and simple code, solutions of the objectives given on the course.

-// Sourse of studying is prometheus.org.ua;
-// course "Java  for beginners" was provided for free;
+Sourse of studying is prometheus.org.ua.
+Course "Java  for beginners" was free of charge for Ukrainians.

-// Certifficate is attached;
+Certifficate is attached.